Tien Chong

-Tien Chong (張天 (张天, Zhāng Tiān); born 25 September 1994), is a Hong Kong singer-songwriter who made her debut in 2017.
-She was one of the seven first round competitors of Singer 2018, where she was eliminated on week five.
+Tien Chong (張天 (张天, Zhāng Tiān); born September 25, 1994) is a Hong Kong singer-songwriter who made her debut in 2017.
+She was one of the seven first-round competitors in Singer 2018 where she was eliminated in week five.
+Tien is a contralto.

 Early life

-On 25 September 1994, Chong was born in the United Kingdom.
-Chong's father is a Singaporean law student and her mother is a British nurse.
+On September 25, 1994, Chong was born in the United Kingdom to a Singaporean law student and a British nurse.

 Career

-Chong moved around often, staying in Singapore, United Kingdom, Thailand and Hong Kong.
-Recently, she settled down in Hong Kong to pursue her music career.
+Chong has lived in Singapore, United Kingdom, Thailand and Hong Kong, however, She currently lives in Hong Kong pursuing her music career.